ibanity/signature-service/README.md

 # Ibanity signature service

 This service can be ran locally, in a Kubernetes cluster, ... to easily create your signatures to call the different APIs offered by Ibanity.
-See https://documentation.ibanity.com/security#http-signature for more info on the siganture format.
+See https://documentation.ibanity.com/security#http-signature for more info on the signature format.

 ## Setting up the service